Columbus, OH Bikeways

 - Scioto Trail

-The Olentangy and Scioto Bikeways have been a recreational fixture in Columbus, Ohio for many years.
-But the completion of the Alum Creek Trail, along with the (near) completion of the Camp Chase Trail, not only brings more trail miles to the table, but it lays down the route for the cross-state Ohio-to-Erie Trail through the city.
+The Olentangy and Scioto Bikeways have been a fixture in Columbus, Ohio for many years.
+But the completion of the Alum Creek Trail in 2015, along with the (near) completion of the Camp Chase Trail, not only brings more trail miles to the table, but it lays down the route for the cross-state Ohio-to-Erie Trail through the city.

 Columbus: The Hub for State-Wide Trail Connections